Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 {\tolerance=800 Uncertainties in the misidentification rate for light quark- or gluon-induced jets as \PQb jets amount to 1\%.
 The uncertainty in the efficiency to identify \PQb jets amounts to 10\%~\cite{Sirunyan:2017ezt,Bols:2020bkb}. }

 Additional uncertainties account for the timing shift of the inputs to the ECAL L1 trigger described in Section~\ref{sec:corrections}.
 These result in a normalization variation of 1--3\% for the inclusive VBF signal sample.
 A shape-altering uncertainty is derived in the reweighting of the top quark \pt distribution, described in Section~\ref{sec:corrections}, applying the correction twice or not applying it at all.
 It usually has only a small effect on the final discriminants.
 The integrated luminosities of the 2016--2018 data-taking periods are individually known with uncertainties in the 1.2--2.5\% range~\cite{CMS:2021xjt,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}, while the total Run-2 (2016--2018) integrated luminosity has an uncertainty of 1.6\%, the improvement in precision reflecting the (uncorrelated) time evolution of some systematic effects.
-Finally, uncertainties in the predictions of the normalizations of all simulated processes amount to 4\% for \ZLL and \Wjets production~\cite{Melnikov:2006kv}, 6\% for \ttbar production~\cite{Czakon:2011xx, Kidonakis:2013zqa}, and 5\% for diboson and single~\PQt quark production~\cite{Kidonakis:2013zqa,Campbell:2011bn,Gehrmann:2014fva}, where used in the analyses.
-All these uncertainties are correlated across years.
+Finally, uncertainties in the predictions of the normalizations of all simulated processes amount to 4\% for \ZLL and \Wjets production~\cite{Melnikov:2006kv}, 6\% for \ttbar production~\cite{Czakon:2011xx, Kidonakis:2013zqa}, and 5\% for diboson and single~\PQt quark production~\cite{Kidonakis:2013zqa,Campbell:2011bn,Gehrmann:2014fva}.
+These uncertainties have been applied in all places, where the corresponding simulated samples have been used, in the analyses.
+They are correlated across years.